ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-05-CAD_Basics_-_Defining_Sketches_with_Constraints-_Education_Chapter_1_Lesson_5.md

 ---

-A) To make sketches colorful
+A) To reduce file size

-B) To create a fully defined sketch
+B) To make sketches move faster

-C) To make sketches move faster
+C) To create a fully defined sketch

-D) To reduce file size
+D) To make sketches colorful

 ---

-To create a fully defined sketch
+C

 ///